 Customers fondly remember “Miss Mattie” who followed the business from Flo’s to Earl’s.
 Mattie Moss was cousin to both Flo and Earl.
 She genuinely loved her customers, and had a theory she told to women who wished they could soon find themselves expecting a little one.
 Mattie would tell them to buy a Christening dress and the little one would come.
 Customers will testify to the fact that it worked, and they often returned to tell her of their great excitement.

 Earl and Nellie Chiasson bought the business from Earl’s cousin Florine Hebert.
 Earl hoped that the business would employ at least one of his six daughters.
 Nellie simply wanted to clothe her grandchildren.
-That has proven to be a wise decision because she has 21 grandchildren and many precious great grandchildren.
+That has proven to be a wise decision because she has 21 grandchildren, 13 great-grandchildren, with two more on the way.
 In 2000, Chiasson daughters Janet Dubois and Beth Trahan bought the business from their parents.
 Although Janet works behind the scene in the furniture department, Beth is in the shop to assist her customers in both homemade and factory made clothing.

 Beth and Janet attempt to satisfy customers who want the latest styles and fabrics in children’s fashions, as well as the traditional styles they are known for.
 In many cases, they are dressing the second and third generations of a family.
 Mothers and grandmothers often come to add new items to their wardrobes made up of keepsakes worn by those same moms and grand-moms.